silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 They were not small things.
 They were the scaffolding.

+And there is a far end to this that nobody ever follows, so let me follow it.

+When you tell me I am controlling, what you are asking is that I back off.
+Stop organising it.
+Stop needing it a particular way.
+It is not mine to manage.

+I can do that.
+But I need you to understand the only route I have to doing it.

+The planning is not something I add on top of caring about you.
+It is what caring about you looks like from in here.
+If something matters to me, I run it forward - what this does to that, where that ends up, what happens if it does not hold.
+That is not a habit sitting on top of the caring.
+It is the same process.
+I cannot run one without the other.

+So when you ask me to stop planning, there is exactly one way to comply.
+I have to stop caring about it.

+And I do not have a dial.
+There is no setting at forty per cent, no version of me that is pleasantly interested and lightly involved.
+It is on, or it is off.

+So think about what is actually being requested.
+Not about a booking, or a holiday, or whose weekend it is.

+What does it look like when I set it to zero about a person?

 I could keep going, and you could fill in the rest yourself.
 Needing to be alone reads as rejection.
 Answering two days late reads as indifference.
 Saying the true thing plainly reads as arrogance.
 Every time, the same move is made: something my nervous system is doing gets converted into something my character is doing - and once it is a character trait, it is fair to resent.

 That is the part I want you to stop on.
 Every one of those readings arrives with a moral word already attached.
 Difficult.
 Selfish.
 Cold.
 Rude.
 Controlling.
 Not one of them is neutral.
 You did not simply misread the mechanism.
 You convicted me of it.